-The MiRIS MRI program provides a sound base of clinical practice in conjunction with course work in the related sciences and general education.
+The Educational Program in Collaboration (EPiC) Consortium MRI program provides a sound base of clinical practice in conjunction with course work in the related sciences and general education.
 Your MRI course work will be delivered online.
 And your clinical learning experiences will be provided by affiliating hospitals and clinics.
 Both are equally important to the development of the competent MRI technologist.
 Your faculty will facilitate your learning by planning, selecting, administering and assessing learning experiences to meet the objectives and eligibility requirements of the American Registry of Radiologic Technologists (ARRT) to complete the MRI certification exam.

-The MiRIS MRI certificate program prepares students to become eligible to complete the MRI certification exam administered by the American Registry of Radiologic Technologists (ARRT).
-The program awards a Certificate of Completion or terminates in an award of an Associates of Applied Science degree as determined by the college issuing the award.
-The program has been developed to be consistent with standards and requirements of the Joint Review Committee on Education in Radiologic Technology (JRCERT), the American Society of Radiologic Technologists (ASRT); the American College of Radiology (ACR); the American Registry of Radiologic Technologists (ARRT) and the Michigan Radiologic and Imaging Science (MiRIS) consortium.
+The EPiC MRI certificate program prepares students to become eligible to complete the MRI certification exam administered by the American Registry of Radiologic Technologists (ARRT).
+The program awards a Certificate of Completion or terminates in an award of an Associate of Applied Science degree as determined by the college issuing the award.
+The program has been developed to be consistent with standards and requirements of the Joint Review Committee on Education in Radiologic Technology (JRCERT), the American Society of Radiologic Technologists (ASRT); the American College of Radiology (ACR); the American Registry of Radiologic Technologists (ARRT) and the Educational Program in Collaboration (EPiC) consortium.

 - Grand Rapids Community College